Medvedev saves match point, moves into Australian Open semis

 It still wasn’t over yet.

-Serving for the match, Medvedev had to save two break points before closing it out about an hour after saving a match point.
+Serving for the match, Medvedev had to save two break points — he saved six of six in the set and nine of 11 overall — before closing it out.

+After the 4-hour, 42-minute quarterfinal match, Medvedev is now two wins from becoming the first man in the Open era to win his second Grand Slam title in the next major tournament after his first.

+It’s a statistic he said he wasn’t previously aware of, but would now serve as extra motivation to win the title.

 Auger-Aliassime had lost all three previous matches against the second-ranked Medvedev, including a straight-set loss in the U.S. Open semifinals last September.

-He uncharacteristically served double-faults to drop serve in the 11th game and, after breaking back when Auger-Aliassime was serving for the first set, twice more in the tiebreaker.

-Medvedev didn’t get a look at a break point in the second or third sets, but managed to convert when he got the chances late.
+“I wish I could go back and change it, but I can’t,” Auger-Aliassime said of the result.
+“I have accepted it already.
+I’m going to leave Australia with my head held high, and I’m going to go into the rest of the season knowing I can play well against the best players in the world.”

-He’s been effectively the No. 1 seed since Djokovic, the defending champion, was deported on the eve of the tournament for failing to meet Australia’s strict COVID-19 vaccination rules.
+Medvedev finished with 49 winners and 53 unforced errors.
+He served 15 aces but also had nine double-faults.
+He has been effectively the No. 1 seed since Djokovic was deported on the eve of the tournament following an 11-day visa saga.

 Another who could benefit from Djokovic’s absence is Rafael Nadal.

-The 115th-ranked Kanepi was coming off a three-set win over second-ranked Aryna Sabalenka and took the match to Swiatek, who saved nine set points before losing the first set.

-Swiatek rallied in the second and third sets.
-And, after being broken while serving for the match the first time, she eventually clinched it on Kanepi’s serve.

-After the first three quarterfinals were decided in straight sets — Ash Barty beat Jessica Pegula and Madison Keys beat Barbora Krejcikova on Tuesday — the last one went all the way.
+After the first three women’s quarterfinals were decided in straight sets — top-ranked Barty beat Jessica Pegula and Keys eliminated Barbora Krejcikova on Tuesday — the last one went all the way.

 As she left the court, Swiatek wrote on the TV camera lens: “Thank you for the support. # Tired.”